LeonardWilleke/thesis-code/cases/oscillator/README.md

 ## Running the Simulation

-You can either run both participants with one of the two solvers or use a separate solver for each participants.
+You can either run both participants with one of the two solvers or use a separate solver for each participant.

 ### Python